 The Bacon Mansion is a delightfully unique bed and breakfast on Capitol Hill, Seattle.
 Whether you are interested in a romantic getaway, time with friends, a business meeting location, a special wedding site, or any other event, we are prepared to make your time with us wonderfully memorable.
 Below, you will find some of the amenities you can expect when you choose to stay with us.

 IN ROOM: All guest rooms are furnished with cotton waffle cloths bathrobes, hair dryers, clock radio, digital cable television, water and wine glasses, corkscrew, two-inch wood Venetian blinds, down comforter, soap, conditioning shampoo, telephone(if needed).

 AVAILABLE: Wi-Fi is available from most rooms, depending on your laptop receiver.
 Some guests have to come down to the living or dining room or patio for the strongest signal though I have added a second router transponder on the second floor and a 3rd on the main floor that should solve most of the signal issue.
 You can borrow my Ipad if you need to look something up and you don't already have the means.
-If you need something printed, just email it to me and I will print it up or I will get your boarding pass printed for you.
+If you need something printed this can be sent to the printer as it is wireless on on the network.

 Use of an iron and ironing board, fridge and microwave (if one is not already in your room), fax , afternoon and evening hot water for tea, hot chocolate and cider, cookies, Via Coffee, New York Times and Seattle Times and a variety of magazines.

 VARIETY: Since the Bacon Mansion is such a large house with a unique floor plan, we have eleven very distinct and different guest rooms.
 We have guests who, over the years, have stayed in them all and some guests who purchase their air ticket only after making sure their favorite room is available.
 We also have five rooms large enough to accommodate more than two.